ivangfr/spring-boot-nginx-keycloak-cluster/README.md

 ## Building simple-service Docker Image

-- In a terminal, navigate to `spring-boot-nginx-keycloak-cluster` root folder.
+- In a terminal, navigate to the `spring-boot-nginx-keycloak-cluster` root folder.

 - Run the following script:
   ```
-  ./docker-build.sh
+  ./build-docker-images.sh
   ```

 ## Configure /etc/hosts